-Kids say the darndest things, but sometimes they can ask some pretty legitimate questions about their eyes and eye health.
+Kids say the darndest things, but sometimes they can ask some pretty legitimate questions about eyesight and eye health.
 That’s the case for a series of videos put up on the National Eye Institute’s channel:

 The series entitled “Ask a Scientist” does just that.
 Kids ask a doctor about various concerns they have regarding their eyes, vision conditions and more.
 In a world where so much information is available and so much of it contradicts each other, it’s sometimes hard to tell what’s true and what’s false.

 That’s where Dr. Emily Chew comes in.
-In the video, “Ask a Scientist: Eye Myths and Facts,” Dr. Chew answers children’s pressing true of false questions about their eyes.
+In the video, “Ask a Scientist: Eye Myths and Facts,” Dr. Chew answers children’s true or false questions about eyesight.

 True or False: looking at my phone, TV, or computer everyday can hurt my eyes.